 Until life falls apart on us.
-Then we blame God, because we’re on His team now, so He should have worked everything out for us and answered all our prayers.
+Then we blame God, because we’re on His team now, so He should have worked everything out for us and answered all our prayers, right?

-I talk to people all the time whose lives are an absolute mess.
-They want me to pray for them or give them advice, but they want to continue with their lifestyle as it is.
-They aren’t willing to surrender control of their lives to Jesus Christ, they just want Him to fix all their problems.
+I sometimes talk to people whose lives are an absolute mess.
+They want prayer or advice, but they want to continue with their lifestyle as it is.
+They aren’t willing to surrender control of their lives to Jesus Christ; they just want Him to fix all their problems.

 The only way to live for Jesus is to surrender to Him completely.
 God is a jealous God.
 He’s all or nothing.
 We’re either in or out.
 We can’t worship the Lord and entertain the devil.

 “You adulterous people, don’t you know that friendship with the world is hatred toward God?
-Anyone who chooses to be a friend of the world becomes an enemy of God” (James 4:4, NIV 84).
+Anyone who chooses to be a friend of the world becomes an enemy of God.”James 4:4, NIV

 The word for world here denotes the world’s system, the lust and temptation of the world’s desires, as opposed to the ways of God.